 - Willful Infringement: When another person or company purposely uses the patent holder’s ideas or products.
 This can result in court awarded treble damages.

-Note: The Doctrine of Equivalents is a legal rule that allows a court to hold a party liable for patent infringement even if the infringing device or invention or process does not fall within the literal scope of the patent claim, but is nevertheless equivalent.
+Note: The Doctrine of Equivalents is a legal rule that allows a court to hold a party liable for infringement even if the infringing device or invention or process does not fall within the literal scope of the patent claim, but is nevertheless equivalent.

-Patent Infringement Examples
+Infringement Examples

 Hundreds of thousands of patents are filed every year and Intellectual property lawsuits make up a significant portion of civil legal cases brought to court.
 Here are some historic patent infringement cases in technology, compiled by upcounsel.com.